 The Mag Collection

-Essay on collecting policy in the context of The Mag Collection going to the for Ferens Art Gallery, Art Gallery in Kingston upon Hull UK 1997.
+Essay on collecting policy in the context of the The Mag Collection and Ferens Art Gallery, Hull, Art Gallery in Kingston upon Hull UK 1997.
 Gill Hedley is a writer, an independent curator and a consultant on contemporary visual arts.

 Introduction to The Mag Collection – catalogue of image-based art in Britain in the late twentieth century.